atpathak/ZpAnomalonChimera/README.md

 ```

 run `python runTopiary.py -h` for more details.
 Again, pasting directly the list printed by `submitTopiaryJobs.py` should work for the `-l`.
 This will automatically create a subdirectory in `topiary_jobs` called `analysis_output_zpanomalon` and the output will be in a submission date subdirectory.
 Make sure to move the output out of the `topiary_jobs` directory to not have it in the tarball made for job submission.

+## Doing the selections - cuts, histograms, and event weighting

+under construction